phaustin/michel-orgmode/README.md

 This Repository
 ===============

-The py3 branches has changes needed to make
+The py3 branch has changes needed to make

 https://bitbucket.org/edgimar/michel-orgmode